International China Concern (ICC) is established

 Eyes on Hengyang

 ICC looks at the city of Hengyang as a possible location for expansion.

-ICC begins preparing and moving children into Community-based Group Homes as Oasis House and Hope House are closed to make way for a new Welfare Centre building.
+ICC begins preparing and moving children into community-based group homes as Oasis House and Hope House are closed to make way for a new Government Welfare Centre building.

-The Hengyang Spring Project formally commenced and registered as the Spring Service Centre.
+The Hengyang Spring Project formally commences and registers as the Spring Service Centre.

 Rainbow Disabled Children’s Services Centre

 Rainbow Disabled Children’s Services Centre is registered in Changsha.

 Opening of the new Lighthouse Children’s Centre in Changsha.
 Hengyang infant/toddler unit is opened.
 Family Partners Programme commenced in Changsha.

 Canaan Home is opened for young adults who are able to live independently in Changsha.